 Your survey should be as easy to complete as possible.
 Too many pages with questions that don’t relate to the participant can lead to more drop offs and incomplete results.
-Skip Logic gives you the ability to skip certain pages based on what participants have answered.
+Skip Logic (also known as Branch Logic or Branching Logic) gives you the ability to skip certain pages based on what participants have answered.
 If somebody already answers that they like cats, then you can skip the page asking them why they do not like cats and go directly to the next page.

 Rules on Questions

 If you set rules on answers within a question then you can direct participants to pages based on what answer they select.
 We have many question types available but Skip Logic can only be used with “closed questions”.
 This is where only one single answer can be selected.
 Such questions are: Multiple Choice with Single Selection, Drop-Down List, Rating & Net Promoter Score (NPS).

 When the participant navigates next, instead of going to the next page, they will be taken to the page you have selected.
 In cases where there is a rule on the page and a rule on a question within that page, if there is a match with the question-rule, it will override the page’s rule.
 Rules on pages only apply if there is no matching rule in a question.

 Below you can see a quick animation of Skip Logic in action.
 In this example we have 3 pages.
 The first page asks the participant if they like cats.
 If they select “Yes” they are taken directly to page 3, skipping page 2 which asks why they don’t like cats:

 Redirect your participants using Skip Logic

 When you apply Skip Logic, you have multiple options to choose from in the drop-down, one of which is “End survey: Redirect to URL“.